We're easy to find!

 Stay for awhile

 Today, Tupper Lake is home to some major new projects that got their start as grass roots efforts over a cup of coffee at a downtown diner (or possibly a cold beer at a local pub).
-The Wild Center, Adirondack Public Observatory, and the operations at Big Tupper Ski Area are just a few examples of this small town's determination.
+The Wild Center and Adirondack Public Observatory are just two examples of this small town's determination.